Q. When I visit, where should I enter the church building?

 Q. Is the church building handicap accessible?

 A. Yes.
 All the main gathering spaces of the church are on the ground level, including the sanctuary, the chapel, the social hall, and the church offices.
+The sanctuary has reserved space amongst the pews designed to accommodate wheelchairs that meets ADA guidelines.
 There is also an elevator that provides access to the second and third floors of the education building.

 Q. Is there a nursery available?